 The Approval Disclosure provides information specific to the loan being approved by the lender, including detailed information on the interest rate and itemization of fees associated with the loan application (including fees associated with late payments and defaults).Borrowers typically have 30 calendar days to accept the loan terms offered.
 The borrower can accept the terms of the loan by mail, by phone, or electronically.

 This is sent to the borrower after the loan terms are accepted and the school has certified the student’s eligibility for the loan.
 The final disclosure gives the borrower a right-to-cancel period of three business days.

-In addition, the borrower must complete and submit the Private Education Loan Applicant Self-Certification.
-This form will include information about the availability of federal student loans, the student’s cost of attendance, estimated amount of financial assistance, and the difference between the student’s cost of attendance and estimated financial aid.
-This form is provided by the lender.
+All borrowers are required to complete and submit the Private Education Loan Applicant Self-Certification form to their private lender.
+The form was created by the Department of Education and will include information about the availability of federal student loans, the student's cost of attendance, estimated amount of financial assistance, and the difference between the student's cost of attendance and estimated financial aid.
+This form is provided by the lender and also available below.